 Mix Application Overview#

-This section introduces the concept of a Mix Application in FlexiVision One, explaining how it differs from a standard application and how to configure it correctly at recipe and model level.
+This section introduces the concept of a Mix Application in FlexiVision One, explaining how it differs from a standard application and how to configure it correctly for recipes and models.

 What is a Mix Application?#

-A Mix Application is an application configuration in which models relating to completely different components coexist within the same recipe.
+A Mix Application is an application configuration in which models for completely different components coexist within the same recipe.

-In a Mix application, the robot can recognize and pick multiple different part types present simultaneously in the work area, without having to change recipe or interrupt the cycle.
-The vision system identifies each part present on the FlexiBowl® and returns to the robot the coordinates of the most suitable pickable part, regardless of its type.
+In a Mix application, the robot is able to identify and pick several different types of parts in the work area at the same time, without having to change recipes or interrupt the cycle.
+The vision system identifies each part on the FlexiBowl® and returns the coordinates of the most suitable part to be picked to the robot, regardless of its type.

 Tip

-Typical example: screws, nuts, and washers may be present simultaneously on the FlexiBowl®.
-The robot picks any recognized part, optimizing throughput without interruptions.
+Typical example: there can be screws, nuts and washers on the FlexiBowl® at the same time.
+The robot picks any identified part, optimising throughput without interruptions.

 Feature |